Replacing Baby

 damage to be noticeable later.
 Then push very firmly into

-the crack, and give a teensy bit of a twist to pop the
+the crack as deep as you can (straight down), and give a teensy bit of a twist to pop the

 lens.